gcappon/bwthw/README.md

 # Contacts

-For any problems, issues, or suggestions, write us:
+For any problems, issues, or suggestions, contact us:

 - Giacomo Cappon (Professor): giacomo.cappon@unipd.it
 - Luca Cossu (Tutor): luca.cossu@phd.unipd.it